 Third-language translators: Humans or machines, they demonstrate how you get what you pay for in Japanese-to-English translation.

-Executive Summary: As they have in past, Japanese-to-English translators with neither Japanese nor English as a native language continue to appear useful, but are actually just a delusion.
-Machine translation is still only a replacement for a human translator producing translations that are expensive and risky to attempt to repair.
+Executive Summary: As they have in past, Japanese-to-English translators with neither Japanese nor English as a native language continue to appear useful because of their low cost, but this is a delusion.
+And machine translation is still only a poor replacement for a human translator producing high-quality translations.
+If a high-quality translation is necessary, it is cheaper to have a human translate from scratch.

 The Often-violated Golden Rule

 The prevailing wisdom among translators—and it prevails because it is true—is that a translator should translate into his or her native language.
-A native speaker of French should not translate into Russian from German (or even from the translator's native French).
-Claims of having more than one native language are almost always false, with a level of certainty that, if achieved in pharmaceutical development or stock market investment, would win a Nobel Prize or create a breathtaking amount of wealth.
+A native speaker of French should not translate into Russian from German (or even from the translator's native French into German).
+Claims of having more than one native language are almost always false.
 Alas, violators of this golden into-native-language rule of translation are not going to be rewarded with worldwide fame or wealth.
 But because of the huge demand for quickly and cheaply (even if poorly) done Japanese-to-English translation, translators breaking the rule can be rewarded with meaningful income, at least in their country of residence.

 The Old Approach Lives On.